 What to do at Limanature

 Just like in our guest room, lots of the beauty of Limanature is in the accents.
-The outdoor shower and the bar are completely integrated in the nature of the garden and so are the many secluded spots, the swing and the hammocks.
-Add to that a swimming pool which is much larger than one would expect at such a small camping and you can get an idea why Limanature is fast becoming a favourite destination for the naked traveler in Portugal.
+The outdoor shower and the bar are completely integrated into the nature of the garden and so are the many secluded spots, the swing, and the hammocks.
+Add to that a swimming pool which is much larger than one would expect at such a small camping and you can get an idea why Limanature is fast becoming a favorite destination for the naked traveler in Portugal.

-Because Limanature is located in one of those places where you can still find much more trees than humans, a popular activity is definitely hiking.
-The direct area around Limanature has a network of trails taking you up, down and around the hills.
+Because Limanature is located in one of those places where you can still find many more trees than humans, a popular activity is definitely hiking.
+The direct area around Limanature has a network of trails taking you up, down, and around the hills.
 Through forests and past viewing points over the whole region.
-On a clear day you can often look as far as Viana do Castelo and the Atlantic Ocean.
+On a clear day, you can often look as far as Viana do Castelo and the Atlantic Ocean.
 Ask the staff of Limanature for the best sunset spots.

 Nature is definitely the main reason why naturists choose Limanature and next to hiking it’s also a great place for cycling or mountain biking.
 But that’s not the only reason to put Limanature (or northern Portugal in general) on your itinerary.
 The region is dotted with picturesque villages and historical sites.
-Most famous is Viana do Castelo with its historical town centre, hill top cathedral and Eiffel bridge (indeed, created by the same architect as the tower in Paris).
+Most famous is Viana do Castelo with its historical town center, hilltop cathedral and Eiffel bridge (indeed, created by the same architect as the tower in Paris).

-Another interesting sight is Ponte de Lima, one of the oldest villages of Portugal and home of the green wine.
+Another interesting sight is Ponte de Lima, one of the oldest villages in Portugal and home of the green wine.
 Another type of famous wine can be found more south in Porto.
-The second largest city of Portugal and well worth a day trip as well.
+The second-largest city of Portugal and well worth a day trip as well.
 And while we’re talking about wines, some of the best ones in Portugal come from the Douro valley.
 Which is also pretty close to Limanature.

 Staff of Limanature